-Countries Comments Rating Germany - The business services market in Germany is the second largest in EMA and growing at over 2%.
+Countries Comments Rating Germany The business services market in Germany is the second largest in EMA and growing at over 2%.
 The call center market alone is EUR 21BN.
 There are 7000 contact centers employing over 500,000 people.
-Ranked 1 st in the EU for attractiveness (EY European Attractiveness Survey 2019).
-Business services accounted for 17% of total FDI projects in Germany between 2010-2018. ~~~~~~~~~~~~~ UK - The business services market in the UK has grown to account for 9.3 per cent of GVA IN 2016.
+Ranked 1st in the EU for attractiveness (EY European Attractiveness Survey 2019).
+Business services accounted for 17% of total FDI projects in Germany between 2010-2018. ~~~~ UK - The business services market in the UK has grown to account for 9.3 per cent of GVA IN 2016.
 It employs around 3.3 million people across the UK, accounting for 10% of the workforce in the Northern Powerhouse and 10.5 per cent in Scotland, for example.
-12 out of the 50 fastest growing occupations falling within the business services sector. ~~~ France - Beyond Financial Services, France is not seen as a hub for the Knowledge Services Industry ✓ Spain There were over 320,000 business services companies in Spain in 2018, with Madrid accounting for 76,880 of them.
+12 out of the 50 fastest growing occupations falling within the business services sector. ~~~~ France - Beyond Financial Services, France is not seen as a hub for the Knowledge Services Industry ✓ Spain - There were over 320,000 business services companies in Spain in 2018, with Madrid accounting for 76,880 of them.
 Over 50% of these in Madrid had over 100 employees.
-The contact center sector in Spain experienced 3.14% growth, with turnover in 2017 of €1,606 million.
-The main industry requiring these is telecommunications, with increasing weight in the banking and financial services industries. ~~ Japan - The business services market is strong and internationalised with most leading UK/international firms represented in Tokyo. ✓ China In 2018, imports and exports of knowledge-intensive service rose 20.7 percent, accounting for 32.4 percent of total service trade and up 2.5 percent from 2017.
-The call centre market size in China is predicted to rise 29% between 2017 and 2020. ~~ India India's IT & business services market to reach \$14.3 billion by 2020, however majority is from IT, the most important business service in the country.
-The Indian call centre industry contributes 5.4% of the country's GDP, due to the cheap labour and general competency in English. ~~
+11 - The contact center sector in Spain experienced 3.14% growth, with turnover in 2017 of €1,606 million.
+The main industry requiring these is telecommunications, with increasing weight in the banking and financial services industries.
+Japan - The business services market is strong and internationalised with most leading UK/international firms represented in Tokyo. ✓ China - In 2018, imports and exports of knowledge-intensive service rose 20.7 percent, accounting for 32.4 percent of total service trade and up 2.5 percent from 2017. ~~ India - The call centre market size in China is predicted to rise 29% between 2017 and 2020. muia India STE&amp; business services market to reach \$14.5 billion by 2020, nowever majority is from 11, the most important business service in the country.
+The Indian call control industry contributes 5.4% of the country's CDP, due to the chean labour and general competency in English. ~ - The mutan can centre mutatry contributes 5.4% of the country's GDP, due to the cheap labour and general competency in English.